iiiLollo/Protector/README.md

 - **Kick Player**: `GateKeeperKickPlayer` (bool, default: false) If set to true, players removed from the whitelist will be kicked from the server

+### Whitelist configuration file
+The default location for the Whitelis file is main configuration file is \BepInEx\config\Protector\WhiteList.txt Add all Whitelisted steamID to this file.

 ## Acknowledgments